Debut Shopify Theme in 2026: Should You Still Use It?

 Less Flexible Page Building

 Modern Shopify stores often need custom templates for product pages, collections, landing pages, and campaigns.
+In the debut, sections are mostly limited to the homepage.
 Debut can feel restrictive when your team wants to build different page experiences without custom development.

 More Manual Customization